butyi/movscan/README.md

 - With “use_video_port = True﻿” option, it can take image to file every 140ms (7 fps)
 - Take image to RAM just 60ms (16 fps) but save to file in parallel threads also needs runtime

-Finally safe speed is 8 fps -> half speed
+Finally safe speed is 8 fps.
+It is half speed.

 CCD, optic and LED
 ==================